Skand18/Todo_Flask/README.md

-Create a basic to do list using flask
+Create a basic todo list using flask